Peter Schilling: Life and career

 In the late '90s, Schilling formed a side project called Space Pilots, which appeared on the first issue of the popular dance music compilation Dancemania series.
 The band included Catyana Schilling, J. Feifel, and P. Magnet.
 They have recorded only one song, titled "Trip to Orion".
 It was released on vinyl and CD in 1995, and appears on the Japanese dance compilation CD Dancemania 1.
 The song is based on and includes vocal samples from the German science-fiction TV show Raumpatrouille Orion.

 At the beginning of the 2000s he formed a new band and currently plays live concerts with his band, touring Germany, Switzerland and Austria.

 Since 2018, Tessloff Verlag has published the children's book series Der kleine Major Tom in cooperation with the German Aerospace Center (DLR) and Bernd Flessner, as well as illustrations by Stefan Lohr.
 In the radio plays based on the books, Peter Schilling himself voices the great Major Tom.
-At the International Astronautical Congress 2018 in Bremen there was a world premiere of "Major Tom" by the Deutsche Kammerphilharmonie Bremen in a classical arrangement by Oliver Groenewald arranged for this purpose.
-"Major Tom" can also be heard in the official DLR soundtrack and trailer for Mission Horizons.
-The songs "Alles an Dir" and the English-language counterpart "All the things you are" are the musical inspiration for official DLR videos for the Cosmic kiss space mission with the German ESA astronaut Matthias Maurer.
+At the International Astronautical Congress 2018 in Bremen there was a world premiere of Major Tom by the Deutsche Kammerphilharmonie Bremen in a purpose-made classical arrangement by Oliver Groenewald.
+Major Tom can also be heard in the official DLR soundtrack and trailer for Mission Horizons.
+The songs Alles an Dir and the English-language counterpart All the things you are are the musical inspiration for official DLR videos for the Cosmic kiss space mission with the German ESA astronaut Matthias Maurer.

 Since 2020, Schilling has experienced something of a revival due to the success of his older songs, both the originals and new live versions and his newest album ‘Vis Viva’ on his YouTube channel.

+On 24 March 2024, a petition was initiated to make "Major Tom" the new anthem for the German national football team for the 2024 UEFA European Football Championship.